labordynamicsinstitute/replicability-training/Instructions-PandP-Checks.md

     -  If you need to find a repository, use this link: [https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports](https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports)
 -   Submit the form.

-- The form will get added to the issue after some delay (typically an hour), as a PDF.

 - Close the form after each issue, and open it again for the next one.

+- Navigate to the survey responses [here](https://docs.google.com/forms/d/1iNNCneII1HfUKV9WC-k1xl6ze0C74Dvf-O_us6PUjVA/edit#responses) and "print to PDF" the response which you just filled out.

 In Jira:

 -   Move the issue forward by choosing "**Process PandP**" to status "*Submitted PandP Form*"
--   This indicates that you are waiting for the form to arrive
+-   This indicates that you have completed the form
+-   Attach the PDF to the Jira ticket

 ## Step 2